DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 * **Visa**
 * **Elo**

-> **For Card On File transactions with the Mastercard brand** it is necessary to send the indicator node at the beginning of the transaction (`Payment.InitiatedTransactionIndicator`), to inform whether the transaction was initiated by the shopper or by the store.
-Find out more at [Mastercard Transaction Initiator Indicator Tables](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator-tables).
+> **For Card On File transactions with the Mastercard brand** it is required to send the indicator node in the request (`Payment.InitiatedTransactionIndicator`), to inform whether the transaction was initiated by the shopper or by the store.
+Find out more at [Mastercard Transaction Initiator Indicator](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator).

 ## Request